 Exam schedules will be published no later than four weeks prior to the start of the course.
 It is the student’s responsibility to register for examinations.
 Resits cannot be scheduled at the same time as ordinary examinations for the following semester.

 Written examination at a different location

 In special circumstances, it might be possible to take a written examination at a different location.
-For instance, you have medical or social reasons or are on an exchange semester.
-You submit a written application, including a confirmation of the reason, to your examiner.
+For instance, you have medical or social reasons, or are on an exchange semester.
+You must submit a written application, including a confirmation of the reason, to your examiner.
 It is your responsibility as a student to arrange for an examination location, invigilator and contact person at an institution, school or similar.

 Examination of internships